Rotifer/Rotifer.github.io/_posts/2025-01-02-football-and-duckdb.md

 # Learning and using DuckDB with football data ⚽🦆

 I am starting a series of blogs where I use DuckDB to analyse data from the [EngLish Premier League](https://en.wikipedia.org/wiki/Premier_League).
 I have collected relevant data for season 1992-1993 to 2023-2024 for analysis in DuckDB.
-This is a small dataset but it is also one that lends itself to some interesting querie, interesting if you like football but also interesting from an SQL point of view.
+This is a small dataset but it is also one that lends itself to some interesting queries, interesting if you like football but also interesting from an SQL point of view.

 I firmly believe that a great way to learn SQL is to explore data that you are interested in either professionally or as a hobby.
 My hope is that the football data set we are going to explore is sufficiently interesting to a reasonably wide range of people and also simple enough for those with no knowledge of or interest in football to follow along.